isomerpages/nparks-naturekakis/_nature-kakis-network/Capacity Building.md

 <section>
 	<h3>Building of Nature Kakis Network</h3>
 		<img alt="" src="/images/DIY%20Nature%20walks/IMG_20231127_130858_398__2_.JPG">
-		<p align="justify">To support Nature Kakis chapters in their programmes—resources, subject matter expertise and trainings will be provided to the Nature Kakis chapters.
+		<p align="justify">To support Nature Kakis chapters in their programmes—resources and trainings on subject matters will be provided to the Nature Kakis chapters.
 National Parks Board (NParks) has developed a comprehensive framework for capacity building consisting of various opportunities in different mediums.
 The Nature Kakis Capacity Building Framework includes:</p>
 </section>

 <ul class="jekyllcodex_accordion">